Ley789/SimpleRayTracer/Thesis/thesis.md

 The basic concept of a ray tracing algorithm is to find intersections of a ray with a scene consisting of a set of geometric primitives efficiently \cite{wald}.
-The ray, as defined in the chapter [Ray][], can have additional parameters
+The ray, as defined in the section \autoref{Ray}, can have additional parameters
 $t_{min}$ and $t_{max}$, which specifies the interval of $t$ used to define the set of all points of the ray.
 In other words it specifies the minimum and the maximum distance of a ray.